1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 147) Come back for false criticism of genetics

-“With the aid of this doc¬
-trine, attempts are made to justify the exploitation of workers,
-colonialism, and racial discrimination”
-(Medvedev and Lerner, p.
+“With the aid of this doctrine, attempts are made to justify the exploitation of workers, colonialism, and racial discrimination”  (Medvedev and Lerner, p.
 148)

-“In general, in talking of the inauspicious contributions of
-Lysenko’s followers, to be fair, it must be pointed out that they
-formed a relatively small group of theoreticians.”
-(Medvedev and Lerner, p.
-150)

 “After all, it is said, Lysenko and his followers are in close touch with the practical application of research to problems of agriculture; they settle disputes in the field, and not with useless fruit flies.
 This is a widespread point of view and, unless it is analyzed, final judgment is not possible.”
 (Medvedev and Lerner, p.
 151)
 <!--stackedit_data: